May 15, 2026 · 15 min read

 When custom build beats Cowork: the build-vs-buy framework

 Cowork is the "buy" path.
 A custom-built legal AI system using Claude's API directly (or an open-source model) is the "build" path.
-Most small legal firms should not custom-build.
-The exceptions: a firm with a meaningfully proprietary workflow that Cowork doesn't cover, a firm with confidentiality requirements stricter than Cowork's terms-of-service can satisfy, or a firm large enough that the custom-build investment amortizes across the practice.
+Most small legal firms should not custom-build, and the May 12 expansion makes this even more true.
+The exceptions: a firm with a meaningfully proprietary workflow that none of the 12 new plugins or 20+ connectors cover, a firm with confidentiality requirements stricter than Cowork's terms-of-service can satisfy, or a firm large enough that the custom-build investment amortizes across the practice.
 For most 2-to-10-attorney firms, the math doesn't support custom-build.
 Cowork plus a single Spellbook subscription plus an explicit internal policy is the practical default.

 This is the same build-vs-buy framework we apply to every category at Automaton.
 We've published the 25-cell build-vs-buy matrix treatment for the receptionist category as the first cell shipped from a 5-functions-by-5-industries comparison.
 The cowork-vs-custom-build axis intersects with the same logic: most small-and-mid-firm businesses in any vertical should buy first, refine the boundaries of what works, and only custom-build when a specific workflow refuses to fit.